From La Paz to the Amazon, here are the best places to visit in Bolivia. George Kalaouzis/Getty Images

 From Amazon jungle to the world's largest salt flats by way of soaring Andean peaks, Bolivia rewards travelers with a giddying variety of landscapes.

-Better still, this quiet corner of South America doesn't see half as many visitors as neighboring Argentina, Brazil, and Chile, so you can admire the views without a crush.
+Better still, this quiet corner of South America doesn't see half as many visitors as neighboring Argentina, Brazil or Chile, so you can admire the views without a crush.

 This general lack of crowds means you'll have no problems lining up essential Bolivian experiences.
 Try the hair-raising bike ride down the so-called Death Road between La Paz and Los Yungas or take a drink from the fabled Fountain of Youth at Lake Titicaca.

-Undoubtedly the pick of Bolivia's tourist sights, the endless, dazzling-white Salar de Uyuni (salt flats of Uyuni) were formed by the disappearance of an inland ocean that once covered most of the Altiplano.
+Undoubtedly the pick of Bolivia's tourist sights, the endless, dazzling-white Salar de Uyuni (salt flats of Uyuni) were formed by the disappearance of an inland ocean that once covered most of the altiplano (high plateau).

 It's an otherworldly landscape at any time of year, but visit during the rainy season (December to February) and a thin layer of water floats above the salt flats, creating a mirror that perfectly reflects the sky.